Research reports and summaries

-Publicly available project final reports that detail research findings
+Publicly available project final reports and concise overviews about our research findings

 It explains themes identified by the research and why they are important to consider in decision-making.
 It also indexes the reference sources of this varied mātauranga, and signposts where to go for further detail so Māori communities and resource managers (and others with an interest) can find the information they need to make an informed decision about how to better use our marine resources.

 This lay-friendly summary gives an overview of the research and the sources of information that are detailed in the full, extensive report (see above).

 This report combines findings drawn from 4 wānanga (gatherings for discussion) and 17 interviews conducted in 2018 across the Tasman and Golden Bay region with whānau (family members) of Ngāti Koata, Ngāti Rārua, Ngāti Tama and Te Ātiawa.
 It also incorporates discussions from a kotahitanga hui (collective meeting) held at Te Āwhina Marae, Motueka, and the hui whakamutunga (final meeting) of the project team and Kaitohutohu (advisory group members) at the Cawthron Institute in May and June 2019 respectively.

 This report is relevant to Māori, scientists, resource management professionals, students and others.
 We also hope that the documentation of Kaupapa Māori research methodologies is informative and helpful for anyone else who wishes to support similar iwi-led projects.

 Taipiri: Empowering the kaitiaki of Tauranga Moana with mātauranga from Aotearoa and beyond via an online resource centre